brozeph/node-craigslist/readme.md

 ### Advanced Search

-Do you want to filter by price?
+Do you want to filter by category and by price?
 Check out the following example:

 ```javascript
 var